Rethinking life after 60

 Walkers

-Provide stable support for walking and reduce the risk of falls.
+Provide stable ambulatory support and reduce tripping risks.

 Wheelchairs

-Allow easy movement indoors and outdoors, even with limited mobility.
+Allow seamless movement indoors and outdoors, despite limited mobility.

 Canes and walking sticks

-Provide additional support and improve balance during short or daily trips.
+Provide postural support and improve balance during daily trips.

-Caregivers provide valuable support to seniors by assisting them with daily tasks, facilitating their mobility, and ensuring a safe and comfortable home environment.
+Home aides provide support with daily tasks, facilitating mobility, and ensuring a hygienic home environment.

 Assistance with daily activities